Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Oktober 2025 21.31.07 UTC
+- WIB: Jumat, 31 Oktober 2025 22.28.01 UTC
-- WITA: Jumat, 31 Oktober 2025 22.31.07 UTC
+- WITA: Jumat, 31 Oktober 2025 23.28.01 UTC
-- WIT: Jumat, 31 Oktober 2025 23.31.07 UTC
+- WIT: Sabtu, 1 November 2025 00.28.01 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: success
+Kategori: funny